MKQA: A Linguistically Diverse Benchmark for Multilingual Open Domain Question Answering: Introduction

-\paragraph{} \mkqa{} enables researchers and industry practitioners to evaluate knowledge-graph, generative, and extractive multi-lingual approaches on a single dataset.
-As a baseline, we benchmark state-of-the-art cross-lingual representations under zero-shot, translate-test, and translate-train methods.
-We find this evaluation set innately challenging, the best model obtaining only 52.3\% F1 in English, and only 5.7\% above a naive baseline on the lowest resource language.
-Given these qualities, our dataset facilitates broad and reliable evaluation of cross-lingual, open-domain question answering.
+We find \mkqa{} is innately more challenging than Natural Questions from which it was derived, due to the multi-stage re-annotation process.
+The best model obtains only 52.3\% F1 in English, and only 5.7\% above a naive baseline on the lowest resource language.
+Given these qualities, our dataset facilitates broad and reliable evaluation of multilingual, open-domain question answering.

-In the remainder of this paper we contrast our evaluation set with existing alternatives (\Cref{related-work}), discuss the dataset acquisition procedures and composition (\Cref{collection}), present state-of-the-art baselines (\Cref{experiments}), and demonstrate that there is ample room for improvement, both in English and especially in lower resource languages (\Cref{discussion}).

 \respace